dan-v/rattlesnakeos-stack/FLASHING.md

 ## Initial Flashing Guide
 Below are instructions on how to initially flash your device to run RattlesnakeOS.
-This is a one time process and future updates will happen through built in OTA updater.
-Please note most of this guide is directly copied directly from [CopperheadOS documentation](https://copperhead.co/android/docs/install).
+This is a one time process and future updates will happen through the built in OTA updater.
+Please note most of this guide is directly copied from [CopperheadOS documentation](https://copperhead.co/android/docs/install).

 ## Prerequisites
-You should have at least 4GB of memory to avoid problems.
+You should have at least 4GB of memory on your OS to avoid problems.

 You can obtain the adb and fastboot tools from the Android SDK.
 Either install Android Studio or use the standalone SDK.
 Do not use distribution packages for adb and fastboot.
 Distribution packages are out-of-date and not compatible with the latest version of Android. <b>An obsolete fastboot will result in corrupted installations and potentially bricked devices</b>.
 Do not make the common mistake of assuming that everything will be fine and ignoring these instructions.
 Double check that the first fastboot in your PATH is indeed from an up-to-date SDK installation: